 Bev is jubilant at the prospect of a Kennedy presidency, and a Roosevelt picture hangs on his wall.
 The society is on the precipice of the 1960s, the decade of upheaval that delivered the Civil Rights Act.

 The story is told from the voice of Dell Parsons, son of Bev and Neeva, some 50 years later as a 66-year-old.
 He is looking back at the events of his life with the full knowledge of American life since then.
 The great trick of the book is that although it is told from Dell in old-age, the story is presented as he saw it at the time through his naïve 14-year-old eyes.
 Things happen, but it is not immediately apparent to him what they mean.
-He also foretells the dark events that form the story, but this does not spoil the narrative; this propels it.
+He also foretells the dark events that form the story, but rather than spoil the narrative, it propels it.

 The book is split into three parts.
-The first follows a series of events that lead Bev Parsons to believe his only way out of a bind he is in was to rob a bank.
-(There are no spoilers here, the two sentences of the book read: First, I’ll tell about the robbery our parents committed.
+The first follows a series of events that lead Bev Parsons to believe his only way out of a bind is to rob a bank.
+(There are no spoilers here, the first two sentences of the book read: First, I’ll tell about the robbery our parents committed.
 Then about the murders, which happened later).
 Neeva helps too, but for different reasons.
-The end of part one ends with the parents in prison, awaiting a transfer to North Dakota where the robbery was committed.
+Part one ends with the parents in prison, awaiting a transfer to North Dakota where the robbery was committed.
 Their children, Dell and Berner, are alone in their house and uncertain of their future.

 The second part follows Dell dealing with the ramifications of his parent’s actions.
 To avoid becoming a ward of the state, Dell is driven north to (fictional) Fort Royal, Saskatchewan, Canada, by his mother’s friend, Mildred Remlinger.
 She takes him to live with her brother, Arthur Remlinger, who grew up in the era of The New Deal and hates the government and unions.
 He went to Harvard, but retreated to Canada to escape his mysterious past after he became politically involved in some violent groups.
 He would have been more at home in Trump’s America.